MOZI-AI/moses-service/docs/users_guide/moses-service.md

 # Mozi Moses Service

-This service uses the OpenCog meta optimising semantic evolutionary search algorithm [MOSES](https://github.com/opencog/moses) to generate a supervised binary classification model of genomic or other high dimensional binary feature data sets using boolean regression..
+This service uses the OpenCog Meta-Optimising Semantic Evolutionary Search Algorithm [MOSES](https://github.com/opencog/moses) to generate boolean classification models of genomic or other high dimensional binary feature data sets using a multi-population evolutionary search strategy with a normalization procedure to simplify the evolving models.

+The user passes the data file and a file with cross-validation parameters and MOSES configuration flags to the service and receives a URL for retreiving the analysis results.
+The compressed results file contains the original input file, a csv file with the classifier models and their test set scores and ensemble model scores on the complete data set, and a csv file with feature counts from the models in the ensemble, and the MOSES log file.

 It is part of a set of SingularityNET demonstration bio AI agents adapted from [Mozi.AI](https://mozi.ai) suite of OpenCog based bioinformatics tools.